dblanding/PicoBot-oto/readme.md

 ![Run #2](imgs/arena_map2.png)

 My *Arena* is actually a room where my desk is located, and which has 2 doorways.
 This next map shows the path of the PicoBot starting at its home position, then driving across the room, out one of the doorways, through some adjacent rooms and back again to its starting point.
-The path of the PicoBot (Blue dots) shows its path from start at to finish.
+The trail of Blue dots shows the PicoBot's path from start to finish.

 * Start pose: [0.01068115, 0.0, -0.05809947]
 * Finish pose: [0.0009155273, -0.1760864, -0.03528153]